 The first thing an a personal representative (i.e., executor) should do after the death is take possession of all of the deceased’s legal records.
 Since probate involves transferring assets from the deceased to his heirs and paying off any creditors using funds from the estate, you'll need all necessary legal documents before you can transfer money and property.
 Common documents include:

 - Death certificates.
 You'll need several official death certificates throughout the probate process.
 Representatives should order a minimum of 6 death certificates through the funeral home - 3 long form (with cause of death) and 3 short form (without cause of death).

 - The Last Will and Testament.
-It's important to have the most recent version of the decedent’s will, including all trusts and codicils, or amendments.
+It's important to have the most recent original version of the decedent’s will, including all trusts and codicils, or amendments.
 This may include an inventory of assets, as well as instructions for distribution of the decedent’s personal property, such as furniture, jewelry, heirlooms, or home furnishings.